 ✔ Do online mock tests

-Practising with online mock tests can help boost your confidence.
+Practising with free online tests and mock exams can help boost your confidence.

 ✔ Take regular breaks

 It’s important to stay dedicated and study for long hours but regular breaks help in the learning process.

 ✔ Practice yoga daily to improve memory

 Practising these yoga asanas daily will help improve your memory and concentration power.
 Here is another simple beneficial exercise that works wonders for the brain.

 Keep yourself hydrated and have healthy snacks.
 Get enough sleep as a lack of sleep impairs your ability to focus and learn efficiently.

 Regular meditation can reduce stress, anxiety, and depression, increase focus and learning concentration, improve memory and attention span, help you sleep better, boost your immune system and psychological resilience.